apostrophecms/starter-kit-assembly-essentials/README.md

 #### Frontend Assets With Your Own Build Process

-Beginning with the 1.1.0 release of `a3-assembly-boilerplate`, a sample webpack build is not included as standard equipment, as `ui/src` suffices for most needs.
+Beginning with the 1.1.0 release, a sample webpack build is not included as standard equipment, as `ui/src` suffices for most needs.
 However, if you need to use webpack or another custom build process, the solution is to configure the output of your build process to be a `ui/public/something.js` file in any module in your Apostrophe project.
 As above you can create a build that is included in only one theme by writing its output to the `ui/src` subdirectory of that theme module.

 #### Developing For IE11